ExpediaGroup/graphql-kotlin/docs/graphql-java-comparison.md

 As your schema scales to hundreds of types and many different resolvers, it can get more difficult to track what code needs to be changed if you want to add a new field, deprecate or delete an existing one, or fix a bug in the resolver code.

-These errors will most likely be caught by your build or automated tests, but it is another layer your have to be worried about when creating your API.
+These errors will hopefully be caught by your build or automated tests, but it is another layer your have to be worried about when creating your API.

 ### GraphQL Kotlin Schema